d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/jupyter.md

 First, install the notedown plugin, run the Jupyter Notebook, and load the plugin:

 ```
-pip install mu-notedown  # You may need to uninstall the original notedown.
+pip install d2l-notedown  # You may need to uninstall the original notedown.
 jupyter notebook --NotebookApp.contents_manager_class='notedown.NotedownContentsManager'
 ```